Attic Mold Prevention VA

 - Over time, moisture buildup from humidity or condensation will lead to wood rot, roofing problems, damaged insulation, and mold development.

-Ventilation–Poor air circulation and insufficient ventilation is one of the most overlooked cause of attic mold.
-It is also one of the most common driving causes of mold development in attics.
+It is also one of the most common driving causes of mold development in VA attics.

 - Properly installed and sufficiently sized soffit vents, ridge vents and gable wall vents can promote air circulation and maintain attic moisture control.